RichardReddy/RichardReddy/README.md

-### Hi, I'm Richard and I :heart: the Web 👋
+# Hi, I'm Richard and I :heart: .Net and Javascript

-I’m currently working with [8 West Consulting](https://www.8west.ie/) on the Denlta Dental Washington project as a Senior Full-Stack Dev. 🔭

-I’m currently learning Selenium UI integration testing 🌱

-Ask me about ...anything! [@RichardReddy](https://twitter.com/RichardReddy) on Twitter. 💬
+I'm a full stack developer specializing in .Net and Javascript.
+I'm currently based in Cork, Ireland.

+I've been a web developer for close to 20 years and with over 200 projects published for well respected clients such as:

+* DeWalt
+* NHS
+* Ryanair
+* Hertz
+* Airlingus
+* Avon
+* Delta Dental Washington

-Find me around the web 🌎:
+# You can find me around the web 🌎:
 * My personal .net dev blog: [IrishDotNet.dev](https://irishdotnet.dev) :pencil:
 * Keeping up to date with all things Web over on [Twitter](https://twitter.com/RichardReddy) :bird:
 * Lets connect over on [LinkedIn](https://www.linkedin.com/in/richardreddy/)  💼